Anthony Joshua takes Lennox Lewis advice, aims to conquer US market

 The Miller fight is now damage control.
 Something only a crushing victory will begin to erase.

-In securing the ‘Big Baby’ for a US debut, Joshua and his team are well aware of the fact that an early win is a distinct possibility.
+In securing the ‘Big Baby’ for a US debut, Joshua and his team are well aware that an early win is a distinct possibility.

 Let the build-up begin.